 With direct cooling, the cool air is circulated through the natural convection process.
 This is usually used in single-door and mini-refrigerators.
 The disadvantage of this technology is that you must defrost to get rid of ice formed manually.

 The frost-free technology circulates air evenly around the refrigerator with the convection process assisted by electric fans.
-Refrigerators using this technology blows air to reach all parts.
+Refrigerators using this technology blow air to reach all parts.
 As the name suggests, this technology is frost-free; you don’t need to manually remove ice.

 The better technology is, of course, the frost-free technology.